gh-viewer/book/adding-desktop-support.md

 You may notice that unlike many usual configurations, we do not exclude the `node_modules` from the JS transformation.
 This is because React-Native by default compiles the third-party libraries, and therefore plugins authors usually provide sources rather than compiled files.
 We need to provide the same behavior here.

-In this configuration, we are also indicating Electron is the target environment, and the requirement for some node globals, but the main part that makes building a cross-platform application possible is the `resolve` part of the configuration: in the `alias` section, we are aliasing any import of `react-native` to `react-native-electron`, and we add support for the `.web.js` extension with a higher resolution priority than `.js`, to provide the same behavior the React-Native packager does with `.android.js` and `.ios.js` files.
+In this configuration, we are also indicating the Electron renderer is the target environment, and the requirement for some node globals, but the main part that makes building a cross-platform application possible is the `resolve` part of the configuration: in the `alias` section, we are aliasing any import of `react-native` to `react-native-electron`, and we add support for the `.web.js` extension with a higher resolution priority than `.js`, to provide the same behavior the React-Native packager does with `.android.js` and `.ios.js` files.

 Finally, we setup the `devServer` configuration to serve the contents dynamically.